uber/hypothesis-gufunc/README.rst

 Running the Tests
 -----------------

-The tests for this package can be run with:
+The tests for this package can be run by first doing a `cd` to its root directory and then

 .. code-block::

-  pip install requirements/test.txt
-  pip install -e .
   ./test.sh

+The requirements used in testing can be found in `requirements/test.txt`.

 -----
 Links